pangrus/bebe/README.md

 ![bebe_pcb](Images/bebe_pcb.png)

-In this repository you can find the schematic,PCB production files and software to build your own device.
+In this repository you can find the schematic, the PCB production files and the software to build your own device.

 Enjoy.